andres-lowrie/lang/docs/content/docs/basics/functions.md

 add (rand 1 10) 4
 ```

-#### Auto curry / partial application
+### Auto curry / partial application

-Just as how when you pass [extra]() parameters to a function _lang_ does you a
+Just as how when you pass "extra" parameters to a function and _lang_ does you a
-solid and presents them to you in your function
+solid and presents them to you in your function, you pass a function "less"

-If you pass a function "less" parameters than it expected, _lang_ will
+parameters than it expected, _lang_ will automatically create a partially
-automatically create a partially applied function
+applied function for you

 ```
 add = a b -> a + b